-Setting goals are one of the most important aspect of learning how to play the guitar.
+Setting goals are one of the most important aspects of learning how to play the guitar.

 I do need you at this time to understand that I’m not talking about setting goals in an institutionalised manner.
 (To be institutionalised means that you follow the herd and simply do things because the culture of the herd prefers done that way.
 Even when it doesn’t make any sense!)

-Goal setting can be real straightforward such as “I want to learn how to play Stairway to Heaven” successfully before the end of 2012.
-That in itself is a commendable Goal.
+Goal setting can be really straightforward such as “I want to learn how to play Stairway to Heaven” successfully before the end of 2012.
+That in itself is a commendable goal.